Dr. Mallory Aye-Englert joined ilumina this past September.

 I am trained and licensed as a primary care provider.
 I am providing naturopathic medical care primarily for women in multiple aspects of life.
 I am passionate about working with women who are looking for support navigating transitions in their life.
 I work with patients to meet their health goals by discussing lifestyle modifications, herbal medicine and supplementation, comprehensive and functional lab testing, as well as pharmaceuticals or bioidentical hormones.
 My residency was at Sierra Tucson, a residential treatment center where I received additional training and experience in working with patients with mental health concerns and chronic pain conditions.

-I am also trained in pelvic floor physical therapy.
+I am also trained in pelvic floor therapy.
 I work with women that experience pelvic pain, have a history of trauma, and need pelvic floor rehab following a pregnancy.

 I am looking forward to working with women who are excited to start a family and have questions about optimizing fertility and preconception care.
 I work with moms who are wanting to optimize their health or improve energy, women transitioning into menopause, and anyone interested in optimizing, and better understanding the holistic nature of health and wellbeing.